IT Career Guide

 Final Takeaway

 Lastly, proofread your cover letter as many times as you need until you’re confident in sending it.
-We’d like to reiterate to not stick to a certain template, but customize each cover letter you’ll write depending on the results of your research.
-Highlight only what value you can bring to the company, back it up with your relevant credentials, and make a good first impression!
+We’d like to reiterate to not stick to a certain template.
+But customize each cover letter you’ll write depending on the results of your research.
+Highlight only what value you can bring to the company.
+Then back it up with your relevant credentials, and make a good first impression!

 What sets us apart is that aside from the actual training and certification preparation conducted by our Instructors (who are also full-time IT professionals), we also offer Relentless Career Support.
 We assign our students a dedicated Career Success Coach to assist them with everything they’ll need to land an actual IT job offer: apprenticeship, resume and cover letter writing, job search optimization, LinkedIn profile optimization, mock interviews, and 1-on-1 mentorship support